 To allow sunlight to reach the lower leaves, the best shape for hedges are wider at the base and slimmer at the top.

-Don’t forget to talk to your customer about how often they will want their hedges maintained, as this could change their opinion about what type of plant they want installed.
+Don’t forget to talk to your customer about how often they will want their hedges maintained, as this could change their opinion about what type of plant they want to be installed.

-Clipped hedges, such as formal boxwoods, will require much more effort with maintenance than informal, natural looking options like viburnum.
-Once your customers decide how often they want you coming back to trim these hedges up, you can move forward with them to choose a type that suits them best.
+Clipped hedges, such as formal boxwoods, will require much more effort with maintenance than informal, natural-looking options like viburnum.
+Once your customers decide how often they want you to come back to trim these hedges up, you can move forward with them to choose a type that suits them best.